top of page

 Matthew 15:38–39: Those who ate were four thousand men, besides women and children.
 39 And after sending away the crowds, he got into the boat and went to the region of Magadan (Magdala).

-6. Magdala, and the immediate area around it, had an estimated population of around 40,000 people during the time of Christ.
+6. Magdala and the immediate area around it had an estimated population of around 40,000 people during Christ's time.

 7. It had a boat harbor with a fleet of around 230 boats.
 Today, it is still used as a boat launch, and many boats are parked just north of this site.